wombleton/gitlaw-nz/acts/N/New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987.md

     except with the consent of the Attorney-General:

-    provided that a person alleged to have committed any offence mentioned in this subsection may be arrested, or a warrant for any such person's arrest may be issued and executed, and any such person may be remanded in custody or on bail, notwithstanding that the consent of the Attorney-General to the laying of an information for the offence has not been obtained, but no further or other proceedings shall be taken until that consent has been obtained.
+    provided that a person alleged to have committed any offence mentioned in this subsection may be arrested, or a warrant for any such person's arrest may be issued and executed, and any such person may be remanded in custody or on bail, notwithstanding that the consent of the Attorney-General to the filing of a charging document for the offence has not been obtained, but no further or other proceedings shall be taken until that consent has been obtained.

     (2) The Attorney-General may, before deciding whether or not to give consent under subsection (1), make such inquiries as the Attorney-General thinks fit.

+    Section 15(1): amended, on 1 July 2013, by [section 413][43] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Public Advisory Committee on Disarmament and Arms Control